-The diversity statement—a roughly one-page, single-spaced document—should elaborate on the candidate’s past efforts to advance diversity, equity, inclusion, and a culture of belonging in the unit/college/university/profession.
+In addition to summarizing the candidate’s interest and qualification for the position, the candidate should prepare a separate diversity statement (uploaded as Other Document #1) that demonstrates the candidate’s record of commitment to diversity and describes ways in which they will enhance the department’s commitment to the diversity of the classroom, program, and university.
+The diversity statement—a roughly one-page, single-spaced document—should elaborate on the candidate’s past efforts to advance diversity, equity, inclusion, and a culture of belonging in the unit/college/University/profession.
 The statement should also describe how the applicant would propose advancing these values in the Department.

 James Madison University is an equal opportunity employer committed to creating and supporting a diverse and inclusive work and educational community that is free of all forms of discrimination.
 This institution does not tolerate discrimination or harassment on the basis of age, color, disability, gender identity, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation, or veteran status.
 We promote access, inclusion, and diversity for all students, faculty, staff, constituents, and programs, believing that these qualities are foundational components of an outstanding education in keeping with our mission.
 The university is interested in candidates whose experience and qualifications support an ongoing commitment to this core quality.
 Anyone having questions concerning discrimination should contact the Office for Equal Opportunity: (540) 568-6991.